andreasabel/inCode/entry/tries-with-recursion-schemes.md

 GOTO of functional programming".

 However, There's a trick we can use to "factor out" the recursion in our data type.
-The trick is to replace the recursive occurrence of `Trie a` (in the `Cons` constructor) with a "placeholder" variable:
+The trick is to replace the recursive occurrence of `Trie k v` (in the `Map` constructor) with a "placeholder" variable:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/trie/trie.hs#L32-L36